Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 </summary>

 #### What:
-- Assessment of literacy and Essential Skills
+- Assessment of literacy and Skills for Success for access to Better Jobs Ontario
 - Referral into upgrading programs based on personal needs and goals
 - Free for adults on Ontario Works in Waterloo Region
 - Sliding scale of fees for other individuals

 ##### Help for Businesses & Non-Profits
 - Clear Writing services
 - Bridges out of Poverty training
 - Soft Skills Solutions certification training
 - Mental Health Practitioner Guide workshops

-\* All businesses & non-profit services are available for a fee.
+All business & non-profit services are available for a fee.
 Contact us for an estimate.
 #### Who:
 Adults (18+ years)
 #### When:
 Assessments by appointment, please call or email
 #### Where:
-##### Cambridge, Kitchener and Waterloo
-Online Assessments
+- **Cambridge**, **Kitchener** and **Waterloo**
+- Assessments available online or in-person
-Employment Resource Centres
+- Employment Resource Centres
 #### Ask For:
-Assessment information
+Assessment information, Business or
+Non-Profit services
 (519) 570-3054 or info@projectread.ca
 </details>